Azure Monitor Agent

 Click Create

-Repeat this process to create a DCR for the SFTP Audit logs.
+Turn your SFTP Gateway VM back on, then repeat this process to create a DCR for the SFTP Audit logs:

 Verify the Azure Monitor Agent installation